LaunchCodeEducation/web-fundamentals/assignments/html-me-something/part1-html/README.md

 # Part I: HTML

-In Pat 1, you will get comfortable with writing markup, and with separating content from design and layout.
+In Part 1, you will get comfortable with writing markup, and with separating content from design and layout.

-## Tasks

-Work your way through the following tasks:

 ## Getting Started